 - Created when a thick layer of fused volcanic ash was heavily eroded

-- No permit required to hike to Weaver’s Needle, or to climb, or to camp at the top
+- No permit required to hike to Weaver’s Needle, or to climb it.

 The viewpoint of Weavers Needle shown here is roughly a two mile hike from the Peralta Trailhead, accessible from Gold Canyon, AZ.
 Follow the sign for Peralta Canyon up to Fremont Saddle.
 From here, you can’t miss it.
 It’s a moderately difficult hike that requires sturdy shoes.
 Bring plenty of water, especially in warmer months, as it can get very hot.

 Want to see Weavers Needle for yourself?
 Tap the map↓